dotnet/docfx/docs/designs/dependency-repository.md

 > Note: The dependency repository may be also referenced by others, which means that when building/publishing some files from dependency repository, these published pages may be duplicated with other sites.

-- Turn on the `InScope` flags in the `Dependency` config
+- Turn on the `includeInBuild` flags in the `Dependency` config

     ```yml
     dependencies:
         _csharplang:
             url: https://github.com/dotnet/csharplang
             branch: master
-            inScope: true
+            includeInBuild: true
     ```

 - Specify the `dependency alias` which you want to include in the `build scope`